1. Introduction

 4.1.
 Dependencies

-To start, let's include the needed dependencies:
+To start, we’ll include the necessary dependencies:

 <dependency>